Salahuddin of Selangor: Yang di-Pertuan Agong

 Sultan Salahuddin was elected as the eleventh Yang di-Pertuan Agong on 26 April 1999 and installed on 11 September 1999.
 He was the second oldest ruler to be elected to the position.

 The cession of Putrajaya, from Selangor to the Federal Government in 2001 to become a Federal Territory occurred during his reign as Yang di-Pertuan Agong.
 The Persiaran Sultan Salahuddin Abdul Aziz Shah in Putrajaya was named after him.

 He died in office on 21 November 2001, at the Gleneagles Intan Medical Centre in Kuala Lumpur after reigning for two years and 6 months.
 He underwent a heart operation to put a pacemaker two months prior to his death, which he did not fully recover from.
 Prime Minister Mahathir Mohamad had visited him four times before.

 He was buried in the Royal Mausoleum near Sultan Sulaiman Mosque in Klang.
 Mahathir expressed grief over the passing of Salahuddin.
 The Prime Minister's official residence in Putrajaya was closed to the public for two days.

+His passing was announced by Prime Minister Mahathir Mohamad via television and radio broadcasts.
+He announced a seven-days period of national mourning and directed that flags be flown at half-mast throughout that time.